 Perhaps the saying “Faith like a child” is appropriate here, as Ruth is certainly trusting in a better future as she focuses on loyally serving and honoring her mother-in-law.
 (Hold on, Ruth!
 Just wait!)

 Imagine yourself as Ruth.
 You’ve lost your husband.
 And now your heart aches at the thought of losing your last connection to him, his mother.
 It’s an option you’re unwilling to consider.
 So you pack your overnight bag and water bottle and set off to see what unfolds with Naomi in her homeland.
 Only this time, you’ll be the foreigner.
 How will you feed and clothe yourself?
 Where will you find shelter?
 A new husband doesn’t seem likely.
 When Naomi dies, you’ll be left all alone.

-Despite her fears, Ruth heads out, which earns her big kudos in my book.
+Despite her fears, Ruth heads out.
 Have you had to “pull a Ruth” yet in your own life?
 Have you been developing your courage to take these big steps?

 Perhaps Ruth turns her back on all that she is familiar with because she realizes a truth we highlighted in our recent post on Simon Peter: we must courageously step out of the boat, onto the dark, choppy waters, to experience the bigger life God has for us.
 Our adventure often awaits beyond our comfort zone.